 India is many things: majestic, beautiful, fascinating, intense – and, at times, even maddening.
-This diverse country is huge and bursting with a variety of cultures and traditions, languages and cuisines.
+This diverse country is vast and bursting with a variety of cultures and traditions, languages and cuisines.

-We know that planning a luxury India tour often confuses and bewilders, especially those who’re travelling to the subcontinent for the first time, and finding information available online that you can trust isn’t easy.
-As specialists in luxury India tours – specifically tailor-made tours of Rajasthan – it’s our job to relieve you from those stresses and take care of all your logistics, allowing you to sit back, relax, and soak up the rich experiences that await you.
+We know that planning a luxury India tour often confuses and bewilders, especially those who’re travelling to the subcontinent for the first time.
+Finding information available online that you can trust isn’t easy.
+As specialists in luxury India tours – specifically tailor-made tours of Rajasthan – it’s our job to relieve you of those stresses and take care of all your logistics, allowing you to sit back, relax, and soak up the rich experiences that await you.
 Here, co-founder Madeleine shares her two rupees worth on things to keep in mind when planning your luxury India tour:

 - Getting the balance right – how long should you spend in each place?

 - Handling long drives in India

 - Is flying in India safe?
 What are the airports and planes like?

 - What about train travel in India?
 What are the overnight trains like?

 - What is the quality of hotels like in India?

 - Travelling to India as/with elderly or disabled